johannes42x/MetaMemoryWorks-Architecture-Overview/README.md

 # MetaMemoryWorks — Architecture Overview

-MetaMemoryWorks is a file-based architecture and method for building LLM-assisted systems with **persistent, user-controlled state** across long-running work processes.
+MetaMemoryWorks is a file-based architecture and method for building LLM-assisted systems that maintain **persistent, user-controlled state** across extended work, analysis, and decision processes.
+In practical terms, it enables AI-assisted workflows to remain coherent over time instead of resetting with each session.

-It addresses a central limitation of current AI assistants: the loss of structured state, decisions, and context between sessions.
+The architecture addresses a central limitation of current AI assistants: the loss of structured state, decisions, and context between interactions.

-This repository provides a **system-level overview** of the architecture and serves as an entry point to the individual modules.
+This repository provides a **system-level overview** of the method and serves as a stable entry point to the individual MetaMemoryWorks modules.

----

 ## The Problem